wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-workload-intranet-sharepoint-overview.md

 This deployment of SharePoint with SQL Server AlwaysOn is designed to accompany the [SharePoint with SQL Server AlwaysOn infographic](https://azure.microsoft.com/zh-cn/documentation/infographics/sharepoint-sqlserver-alwayson/) and incorporate the latest recommendations.

 This configuration is a prescriptive, phase-by-phase guide for a predefined architecture to create a functional, highly available intranet SharePoint farm in Azure infrastructure services.
-For additional architectural guidance on implementing SharePoint 2013 in Azure, see [Windows Azure architectures for SharePoint 2013](https://technet.microsoft.com/zh-cn/library/dn635309.aspx).
+For additional architectural guidance on implementing SharePoint 2013 in Azure, see [Azure architectures for SharePoint 2013](https://technet.microsoft.com/zh-cn/library/dn635309.aspx).

 Keep the following in mind: